-Mindful of the power of prayer, let us close our time together with a reflection on work and mission.
+Mindful of the power of prayer, let us close our assembly with a reflection on work and mission.
 Think carefully about the words of this prayer as we say them together.
+Click to reveal the verses in sequence.

 Lord, you look with love upon us in our work, Whether a pupil, a cleaner, a builder, a teacher.